Suicide is a prominent public health concern in Australia, and globally.

 Data and trends relating to suicide in Australia can change over time.
 It is important to have accurate and up-to-date information about suicide to inform planning, policy and practice.

 - Young and middle-aged people are more likely to die by suicide, with 81.9% of people who died by suicide being under the age of 65.

-- Men over 85 years had the highest age-specific suicide rate but accounted for the smallest proportion (3.1%) of male suicides.
-Men aged 40-54 years accounted for over one quarter (26.7%) of male suicides.
+- Men aged over 85 years had the highest male age-specific suicide rate but accounted for the smallest proportion (3.2%) of male suicides.

-- Women aged 45-49 years had the highest age-specific suicide rate and accounted for the highest proportion (9.9%) of female suicides.
+- Women aged 50-54 years had the highest female age-specific suicide rate and accounted for the highest proportion (9.9%) of female suicides.
 In 2020, this age group had the seventh highest rate of female suicides.

-For a full snapshot of the ABS Causes of Death data for 2020, visit Mindframe.
+For a full snapshot of the ABS Causes of Death data for 2021, visit Life in Mind.